-In his State of the Union address two years ago, President Obama argued there were a few things the U.S. needed to do in order to recover from the economic recession.
-One of them was to export more of our goods around the world.
+In his State of the Union address two years ago, President Obama argued there were a few things the U.S. needed to do in order to recover from the economic recession: One of them was to export more of goods around the world.

 "The more products we make and sell to other countries, the more jobs we support right here in America," Obama said.

 That night, the president unveiled a new goal: to double U.S. exports over the next five years.
-It would be an increase that the president said would "support two million jobs in America."
+It would be an increase the president said would "support 2 million jobs in America."

 Most economists dismissed the pledge at the time as somewhat quixotic, but two years later, the U.S. is on pace to meet that goal.
 American exports are up 34 percent since the president gave that speech, and the number continues to rise.